cs1302uga/cs1302-hw-savable/README.md

    ```

 1. Generate the API documentation website for the `cs1302` package and
-   subpackages.
+   sub-packages.
 Host the documentation on Odin using
    `cs1302-hw-savable-doc` as the name for your symbolic link.
    **What is the URL to your hosted website?**